 Now, how can we use all of this data and these segments to power a customer acquisition strategy?

-In the next installment of our Guide to Restaurant Customer Acquisition, we’ll cover a variety of ways to turn customer insights and segments into a data-driven, omnichannel marketing plan that resonates with your target market.
-Stay tuned for proven strategies to help you find and attract new, high-value customers that mirror the interests and behaviors of your regulars and VIPs.
+In the next installment of our Guide to Restaurant Customer Acquisition, we cover a variety of ways to turn customer insights and segments into a data-driven, omnichannel marketing plan that resonates with your target market.
+These proven strategies will help you find and attract new, high-value customers that mirror the interests and behaviors of your regulars and VIPs.

 Photo by Mart Production from Pexels